bensim7/bensim7.github.io/README.md

 ii) If a player accidentally plays a pair where the opponent has the winning Dino, they have spent the turn action to give the opponent a Dino Angel!
 b) Play a Dino Angel Card to save themself from The Comet.
-c) Play Gift card to steal the opponent's Dino Angel.
+c) Clicking a Gift card and an opponent's Dino Angel card as a pair allows a player to take the opponent's Dino Angel.

 5. Players with 6 or more cards in their hand should take an action.